Need for Speed: Hot Pursuit (2010 video game): Updates and expansions

-Paid content
+Downloadable content

-In addition to the free update, Criterion has released several optional, premium packs that add content like new cars and events.
+In addition to the free update, Criterion released several optional, premium packs that add content like new cars and events.
 The first two DLC packs for Hot Pursuit were released one week after the game's launch.
-Dubbed Racer Timesaver Pack and SCPD Timesaver Pack, either pack grants the player immediate access to every car in the game on the relevant side of the law.
-Buying the Racer Timesaver Pack, for example, gives the player access to all the Racer cars, and vice versa for the SCPD.
+Dubbed Racer Timesaver Pack and SCPD Timesaver Pack, either pack grants the player immediate access to every car in the game on each respective faction.
+Buying the Racer Timesaver Pack, for example, gives the player access to all Racer cars, and vice versa for the SCPD.
 The third pack for Hot Pursuit was released one week after the first two.
 The SCPD Rebels Pack, adds seven new cars previously available only in police variants to the Racer line-up, including the Audi R8 5.2 FSI and Aston Martin DBS.

 EA announced the first official DLC for Hot Pursuit on 6 December 2010.
-The Super Sports Pack adds three new cars; the Porsche 911 GT2 RS, Gumpert Apollo S, and Bugatti Veryon 16.4 Super Sport in variants for both sides of the law.
+The Super Sports Pack adds three new cars; the Porsche 911 GT2 RS, Gumpert Apollo S, and Bugatti Veyron 16.4 Super Sport in variants for both sides of the law.
 There are also 13 new race and pursuit events, and new achievements/trophies to earn.
 It was released on 21 December on the Xbox 360 and PlayStation 3 in North America and on 22 December on PlayStation Network in Europe.
 Although this is the first official DLC, extra additional content could also be purchased via online storefronts.

 Criterion announced three new DLC packs for Hot Pursuit on 17 February 2011.
 Armed and Dangerous brings two new online game modes.
 ‘Most Wanted’ has the cops in pursuit of a single racer in an open world, with the other racers fighting to protect him.
 ‘Arms Race’ is free-for-all racing that sees weapons enabled.
 In addition, this pack also contains three new achievements/trophies.
 It was available from 22 February on PlayStation Network and Xbox Live Marketplace.

 The second pack, Lamborghini Untamed, adds the Lamborghini Diablo SV (the cover car of Need for Speed III: Hot Pursuit), Lamborghini Countach LP5000 QV and Lamborghini Sesto Elemento, while the third pack, Porsche Unleashed (named after the series' fifth installment), adds the Porsche 911 Turbo (1982 model), Porsche 959 and Porsche 997 Speedster.
 All mentioned cars are in both cops and racer variations, and both packs bring ten new events and four new achievements/trophies.
 The Lamborghini Untamed pack was available from 1 March and Porsche Unleashed pack from 8 March on PlayStation Network and Xbox Live Marketplace.
 In addition, a bundle pack consisting of Porsche Unleashed, Lamborghini Untamed, and Armed and Dangerous called the Three for All Bundle was released on 22 March only on the PlayStation Store.